 Learn the potential benefits of implementing CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), and Business Intelligence (BI) software, as well as how to choose the right systems and support for your evolving business.

 However, this isn’t as easy as simply reading a top retail trends list and immediately implementing the strategies therein — after all, what works for a major department store retailer might not work as well for an online retailer, or for their respective customer bases.
-If you’re a retailer, you shouldn’t be discouraged from pursuing retail industry trends, but you should be mindful of how you apply them in order to achieve best results.
-Take a look at these top retail trends for 2018, complete with examples of how different retailers have put them into action, to develop a comprehensive and consistent strategy for your business.

 1. Strike a balance between digital and physical

-Technological innovation seems to be the biggest thing going these days, with AI, VR, and AR at the top of every retailer’s wish list, not to mention every retail industry trends list.
-But not so fast: According to IFTTT’s Holiday Retail Insights survey, shoppers aren’t quite ready to keep up with the breakneck pace of innovation, with 83 percent of respondents indicating that they wouldn’t be comfortable letting a robot shop for them and 68 percent saying they’d never used a chatbot.
+Artificial intelligence (AI), virtual reality (VR), and augmented reality (AR) are at the top of every retailer’s wish list, not to mention every retail industry trends list.
+But not so fast: According to IFTTT’s Holiday Retail Insights survey, shoppers aren’t quite ready to keep up with the breakneck pace of innovation, with 83 percent of respondents saying that they wouldn’t be comfortable letting a robot shop for them and 68 percent saying they’d never used a chatbot.
 That said, the majority of respondents did indicate that they’re open to the idea of virtual shopping.

 2. Embrace experimentation

-You can expect to see the popularity of these and other experimental brick-and-mortar formats, such as pop-up shops and tech-enabled concepts, continue to gain ground as one of the biggest retail industry trends in 2018— and with the right data to back it up, experimental storefronts is a trend that can pay off in dividends.
-You can used advanced customer data analytics tools to track customer buying patterns and generate predictive models to determine which type of storefront would best suit your customers’ interests and needs.
+You can expect to see the popularity of experimental brick-and-mortar formats, such as pop-up shops and tech-enabled concepts, continue to grow as one of the biggest retail industry trends in 2019 — and with the right data to back it up, creating experimental storefronts is a trend that can pay dividends.

 3. Combine convenience and customization

-The days when you could issue a generic ad to your entire customer base are long gone; retail customers are no longer interested in old school marketing tactics and instead expect a custom shopping experience that caters directly to them.
-This dynamic shift applies not only to marketing, but to products themselves: 77 percent of customers are more likely to choose, recommend or pay more for a brand that offers a personalized service or experience, according to Forrester.
-And personalized services aren’t the only way to lure customers: nine out of 10 survey participants indicated that shipping was the driving factor behind their decision to shop online, according to Walker Sands Future of Retail 2016 report.
+Today, 77 percent of customers are more likely to choose, recommend, or pay more for a brand that offers a personalized service or experience, according to Forrester.
+And personalized services aren’t the only way to lure customers — nine out of 10 survey participants indicated that shipping was the driving factor behind their decision to shop online, according to a recent Walker Sands Future of Retail report.

 So, why not combine these two elements?
 That’s exactly what popular subscription box services like Birchbox and Stitch Fix do, and traditional retailers have taken notice.
-The appeal of these subscription services is that they literally deliver convenience and customization in a box — customers can have exciting new products that are tailored to their specifications delivered straight to their doorsteps, all without having to fight crowds or sacrifice personalization.
+The appeal of these subscription services is their delivery of convenience and customization in a box — customers get exciting new products tailored to their tastes delivered straight to their doorsteps, all without having to fight crowds or sacrifice personalization.
 To keep up with competition from these services, beauty retailer Sephora and department store retailer JCPenney have thrown their hats into the ring with their own subscription boxes.